m4rch3n1ng/cookie/readme.md

 cookie.set("name", "value")
 ```

+values automatically get encoded and decoded using encodeURIComponent and decodeURIComponent, respectively

 JSON *objects* and *arrays* are automatically stringified with `JSON.stringify()` if they are passed as a value, *null* and *undefined* do not get assigned

 options that can be passed are **path** and/or **expires** (in *days*)